Cost of Attendance

 Dental instruments, digital technology, course supplies, and a dental store allotment are provided during your four years; these are part of what was called leasing.
-The DIES program provides students with a variety of instrument kits, equipment and supplies in addition to the necessary maintenance needed during the 4 years of training and the Florida Dental Boards exam.
+The SMILE program provides students with a variety of instrument kits, equipment, and supplies in addition to the necessary maintenance needed during the 4 years of training and the Florida Dental Boards exam.
 There are several courses where supplies and equipment are provided for you as needed for preclinical/simulation laboratory exercises and for the delivery of patient care.
 Payment will be due each semester at the time you make tuition payments.
 This fee is included in the Books/Supplies category of the DMD COA.

 Cost of Living

 The cost of living in Gainesville, Florida is comparatively low.
 This reduces the total costs of education for Florida dental students as compared with other metropolitan areas.
 Food, transportation, and housing allowances are included in the DMD COA.
 These allowances are based on actual Gainesville-area costs.

 All UF students are required to have access to a computer and the Internet.
 The College of Dentistry further requires incoming students to have access to and ongoing use of a laptop computer to be able to function in the current learning environment.
 An allowance for computer costs is included in the Computer & Cell Phone category of the DMD COA.